schultek/super_annotations/README.md

 Since we use `build_runner` to execute our annotation code, it is not straight forward to debug our code.
 To enable debugging, you need to manually add the script that `pub run build_runner build` calls to your run configurations.
-This script is inside the `.dart_tool` folder at the root of your project.
+This script is inside the `.dart_tool` folder at the root of your project (after running manually once).
 In your IDE add a new run configuration for a dart command line app with the following values:

 - Dart file: <project_root>/.dart_tool/build/entrypoint/build.dart
 - Program arguments: build --delete-conflicting-outputs
+- Working directory: <project_root>

 Now you can set breakpoints in your annotations and debug them by selecting the created run config and clicking the `Debug` button.

-## Available Annotations

-Currently there are three types of annotation classes available.

-- **ClassAnnotation**: Extend this class to create a custom annotation for class declarations
-- **EnumAnnotation**: Extend this class to create a custom annotation for enum declarations
-- **FunctionAnnotation**: Extend this class to create a custom annotation for top-level functions

-Have a look at [this example](https://github.com/schultek/super_annotations/tree/main/examples/annotations_example) to see them in action.

 ## Mastering Annotations